Bristol, Rhode Island: Slave trade and the DeWolf family

 The DeWolf family was among the earliest settlers of Bristol.
-Bristol and Rhode Island became a center of slave trading.
+Bristol and Rhode Island became a center of slave trading, from which it derived much of its wealth.
 James DeWolf, a leading slave trader, later became a United States Senator from Rhode Island.
 Beginning in 1769 and continuing until 1820 (over a decade after the slave trade was outlawed in the Atlantic), the DeWolf family trafficked people out of West Africa, enslaving them and bringing them to work on DeWolf-owned plantations, or selling them to be auctioned at ports in places such as Havana, Cuba and Charleston, South Carolina.
-In Cuba, sugar and molasses, harvested/created by enslaved Africans, was brought back to Rhode Island to DeWolf-owned distilleries.
-By the end of 1820, the DeWolf family had trafficked and enslaved over 10,000 African people.
+Sugar and molasses from slave plantations in Cuba would be brought to Rhode Island to DeWolf-owned distilleries.
+By the end of 1820, the DeWolf family had trafficked and enslaved over 10,000 Africans.
 James DeWolf died as the second wealthiest person in the United States.

-As it did in many northern towns and port cities, slavery built the wealth of Bristol, which processed various materials, such as cotton, created or harvested through the use of slave labor.
 Quakers from Rhode Island were involved early in the abolition movement, although abolition was a divisive issue among Quakers, resulting in the creation of new Quaker groups.

-The history of the DeWolf family, as well as Bristol's and the northern United States' participation in slavery, are covered in the 2008 documentary Traces of the Trade: A Story from the Deep North, in the 2008 companion memoir Inheriting the Trade: A Northern Family Confronts Its Legacy as the Largest Slave-Trading Dynasty in U.S. History by Thomas Norman DeWolf, and the 2014 historical study James DeWolf and the Rhode Island Slave Trade by Cynthia Mestad Johnson.
+The DeWolf family, as well as Bristol's and the northern United States' participation in slavery, are featured in the 2008 documentary Traces of the Trade: A Story from the Deep North, in the 2008 companion memoir Inheriting the Trade: A Northern Family Confronts Its Legacy as the Largest Slave-Trading Dynasty in U.S. History by Thomas Norman DeWolf, and the 2014 historical study James DeWolf and the Rhode Island Slave Trade by Cynthia Mestad Johnson.